Roffman Miller Associates Inc. PA Has $2.38 Million Position in Colgate-Palmolive (NYSE:CL)

 Other large investors have also bought and sold shares of the company.
 Tucker Asset Management LLC acquired a new stake in Colgate-Palmolive in the first quarter worth $27,000.
 Register Financial Advisors LLC acquired a new stake in Colgate-Palmolive in the first quarter worth $30,000.
 Glass Jacobson Investment Advisors llc acquired a new stake in Colgate-Palmolive in the second quarter worth $36,000.
 Capital Advisors Ltd. LLC raised its holdings in Colgate-Palmolive by 68.0% in the second quarter.
 Capital Advisors Ltd. LLC now owns 692 shares of the company’s stock worth $53,000 after purchasing an additional 280 shares during the period.
 Finally, Larson Financial Group LLC raised its holdings in Colgate-Palmolive by 278.4% in the second quarter.
 Larson Financial Group LLC now owns 700 shares of the company’s stock worth $54,000 after purchasing an additional 515 shares during the period.
 78.36% of the stock is currently owned by institutional investors and hedge funds.

-In related news, insider Jennifer Daniels sold 24,704 shares of the stock in a transaction that occurred on Monday, September 11th.
-The shares were sold at an average price of $73.31, for a total value of $1,811,050.24.
-Following the completion of the transaction, the insider now owns 52,813 shares of the company’s stock, valued at approximately $3,871,721.03.
+In related news, CEO Noel R. Wallace sold 48,627 shares of the stock in a transaction that occurred on Monday, September 11th.
+The shares were sold at an average price of $73.37, for a total value of $3,567,762.99.
+Following the completion of the transaction, the chief executive officer now owns 246,969 shares of the company’s stock, valued at approximately $18,120,115.53.
 The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-In related news, insider Jennifer Daniels sold 24,704 shares of the stock in a transaction that occurred on Monday, September 11th.
+In other Colgate-Palmolive news, insider Jennifer Daniels sold 24,704 shares of the company’s stock in a transaction that occurred on Monday, September 11th.
 The shares were sold at an average price of $73.31, for a total value of $1,811,050.24.
-Following the completion of the transaction, the insider now owns 52,813 shares of the company’s stock, valued at approximately $3,871,721.03.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, VP Gregory Malcolm sold 10,493 shares of the stock in a transaction that occurred on Thursday, August 31st.
-The shares were sold at an average price of $73.90, for a total transaction of $775,432.70.
-Following the completion of the transaction, the vice president now directly owns 7,852 shares of the company’s stock, valued at approximately $580,262.80.
+Following the completion of the transaction, the insider now directly owns 52,813 shares in the company, valued at approximately $3,871,721.03.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, CEO Noel R. Wallace sold 48,627 shares of the company’s stock in a transaction that occurred on Monday, September 11th.
+The shares were sold at an average price of $73.37, for a total transaction of $3,567,762.99.
+Following the completion of the transaction, the chief executive officer now owns 246,969 shares of the company’s stock, valued at $18,120,115.53.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 83,824 shares of company stock worth $6,154,246.
-0.34% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 83,824 shares of company stock valued at $6,154,246 in the last quarter.
+Insiders own 0.34% of the company’s stock.

 Colgate-Palmolive Price Performance